retrouser955/pro-music-bot/README.md

 To get emoji access.
 Add your bot to https://discord.gg/GZQVg6Wqs6

+## FAQ

+Q: The bot keeps lagging.
+How do I fix it?
+A: This is replit problem.
+If you do not want your bot to lag, buy replit hacker plan.

+Q: My login is not working.
+How do I fix it?
+A: You probably didn't add a redirect URL to your bot.
+To add it check [REDIRECT.md](https://github.com/retrouser955/pro-music-bot/blob/main/REDIRECT.md).

+Q: Dashboard for my server is not working.
+How do I fix it?
+A: You probably didn't follow step 5 from Steps for deployment.

 # Support me?

 Well I don't like asking people for funding so just star is project to show your support :)